MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/bcdedit--displayorder.md

 single entry identifier may be specified.
 If the specified identifier is already in the list, it will be moved to the top of the list.

-**/addlastAdds** the specified entry identifier to the end of the display order.
+**/addlast**  Adds the specified entry identifier to the end of the display order.
 If this switch is specified, only a single entry identifier may be specified.
 If the specified identifier is already in the list, it is moved to the end of the list.